EGUERRA13/TunePath/README.md

 * refit to view when flowchart for different input is generated again
 * reword prompt for mainstream/accessible top node album
 * style nodes
+* set max num of albums in ai prompt
+* use discog api to add album images to nodes
 * add edge descriptions to edges
 * make edges directional
 * make edges of nodes appear